Your 20’s are an important age.

 Don’t be fat.
 There is no need for you to be.
 You will suffer from fat prejudice.
 People will think you’re weak, stupid, lazy and unmotivated even if that’s not the case.
 Fat people know how much it sucks to be fat.
 The stares, the comments.
 You know what though?
 The reverse is true to.
 When you’re in really good shape you also get stares and comments; but not out of scorn.
 Out of admiration and respect.

-Always remember, without your health you will be unable to enjoy any success you have achieved.
-Your health and strength are critical elements towards being in top form.
+Always remember, without your health you will be unable to enjoy your success in other areas of your life.

 10) Don’t make women a priority in your life at 19.
 That’s just stupid.

-You’re not in love, it’s just infatuation and even that feeling goes away within a relationship after about 3-4 years.
-Love is simply dedication and commitment to someone else so much so that you would be lost without them.
+You’re not in love, it’s just infatuation and even that feeling goes away in a relationship after about 3-4 years.
+Love is simply dedication and commitment to someone else.
 Love is something you should worry about AFTER you have take care of priority number 1:

-Like I wrote about in understanding men (a post for women as I get A LOT of dating questions from women), until you get your life in order, until you’re making the kind of income you want to be making, are in the shape you want to be in, are doing what you want to do OR are on the way to doing what you want to do – YOU have no time for a relationship literally and figuratively.
+Until you get your life in order, until you’re making the kind of income you want to be making, are in the shape you want to be in, are doing what you want to do OR are on the way to doing what you want to do – YOU have no business being in a relationship and wasting some girls time with your immature self

 11) Work ethic.